dbgomez94/dbgomez94.github.io/pages/about.md

 ## Machine Learning Background

 After a year in the aerospace industry, I returned to GT to pursue what will be my second MS degree, this time in Computer Science with a specialization in Machine Learning.
 I work in the Social Dynamics and Well-Being Lab where I leverage machine and deep learning techniques to study various topics at the intersection of social media and mental health.
 I'm particularly interested in combatting the burden of suicide.

+## Hobbies / Interests / Fun Facts

+Outside of my studies, I enjoy reading, running, cycling, swimming, noodling around on the piano, and watching NBC's The Office.
+I have four siblings -- all sisters -- which automatically makes me the best brother.
+I compose music on the piano and guitar, although only perhaps two of my compositions are any good.
+I played Division II soccer in college before transferring to Georgia Tech.
+I ran the Atlanta Publix Marathon in 2024 and I plan to run the next one in 2025.